-If the client is able to reliable detect the reboot of the server using the SOME/IP-SD messages reboot flag, the client may choose to only answer Offer Service messages after the server reboots.
+If the client is able to reliably detect the reboot of the server using the SOME/IP-SD messages reboot flag, the client may choose to only answer Offer Service messages after the server reboots.
 The client make sure that this works reliable even when the SOME/IP-SD messages of the server are lost.

-Figure 6.24: Publish/Subscribe with link loss at client (figure ignoring timings)
+Figure 6.27: Publish/Subscribe with link loss at client (figure ignoring timings)

-[TR_SOMEIP_00451] [The server sending Publish Eventgroup entries or Offer Service entries as implicit Publishes has to keep state of Subscribe Eventgroup messages for this eventgroup instance in order to know if notifications/events have to be sent. |
+[TR_SOMEIP_00451] [The server sending Publish Eventgroup entries or Offer Service entries as implicit Publishes has to keep state of Subscribe Eventgroup messages for this eventgroup instance in order to know if notifications/events have to be sent.]

-[TR_SOMEIP_00452] A client can deregister from a server by sending a SOME/IP-SD Subscribe Eventgroup message with TTL=0 (Stop Offer Service).
+[TR_SOMEIP_00452] [A client shall deregister from a server by sending a SOME/IP-SD Subscribe Eventgroup message with TTL=0 (Stop Subscribe Eventgroup).]

-Figure 6.25: Publish/Subscribe Registration/Deregistration behavior (figure ignoring timings)
+Figure 6.28: Publish/Subscribe Registration/Deregistration behavior (figure ignoring timings)